purarue/treesitter-context-empty-line-bug/README.md

+Empty line at the top of markdown file causes error.
 To reproduce:

-- `nvim -u ./minimal_init.lua` to setup lazy
-- quit nvim
-- open `nvim -u ./minimal_init.lua ./broken.md` and scroll to the bottom
+- `nvim --clean -u ./minimal.lua ./empty_space_broken.md` and scroll to the bottom

 Results in the following error: